-Before the days of central heating woodworm use to be the scourge of old houses; but these days in rooms that are central heated the central heating dries out the wood so that the moisture content in it is too low for the woodworms taste so it's not so much of a problem.
+Before the days of central heating, woodworm used to be the scourge of old houses; but these days, in rooms that are centrally heated, the central heating dries out the wood so that the moisture content in it is too low for the woodworms to taste, so it's not so much of a problem.

 Temporary Storage Solution

-For quite a while wife has had her eye on a piece of solid oak furniture specifically designed as a unit for supporting a large flat screen TV, but it was far too expensive for our pockets until one weekend one of the local stores put it on a long weekend offer of 70% price reduction; and on seeing the advert my wife snapped up the offer; making our previous plate glass TV unit redundant.
+For quite a while, my wife has had her eye on a piece of solid oak furniture specifically designed as a unit for supporting a large flat-screen TV, but it was far too expensive for our pockets.
+One day, one of the local stores put on a long weekend offer of a 70% price reduction, and on seeing the advert, my wife snapped up the offer, making our previous plate glass TV unit redundant.

-Coincidentally, the same weekend our next door neighbour also replaced their plate glass TV unit with a new wooden TV unit; albeit not solid oak.
-However, our neighbours were going to take their old plate glass unit to the local council run disposal yard, which wouldn't have cost them anything other than petrol but I offered to take the glass unit off their hands saving them the trouble and time to dispose of it.
+Coincidentally, the same weekend our next-door neighbour also replaced their plate glass TV unit with a new wooden TV unit, albeit not solid oak.
+However, our neighbours were going to take their old plate glass unit to the local council-run disposal yard, which wouldn't have cost them anything other than petrol.
+Instead, I offered to take the glass unit off their hands, saving them the trouble and time to dispose of it.